 Is Globalisation reversible?
 Can it be Rolled Back?

 This issue has taken a lot of attention after Brexit, the rise of the far-right in Europe, and the triumph of Trump in the USA.
-To many people, these are the are indications of de-globalisation.
+To many people, these are indications of de-globalisation.

 Globalisation is the internationalisation of western capitalism which is on the rise as predicted by Francis Fukuyama in his End of History thesis.
 Every country, even Russia and China has embraced a capitalistic mode of production.
 In this inexorable march of history, odd events like Brexit do not matter.
 History moves forward but not in a linear model; there are zig-zags here and there but the trend is clear